syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * 24

-Sets the end hour time limit to be displayed on the Scheduler.
+Sets the end hour time limit to be displayed on the Schedule.

 #### Example

-To set the end hour on the Scheduler,
+To set the end hour on the Schedule,

 {% highlight html %}